safe-global/safe-docs/safe-core-api/safe-transaction-service.md

 }
 ```

-**Reorgs handling**
+### Reorgs handling
-When indexed every block is marked as not confirmed unless it has some depth (configured via ETH_REORG_BLOCKS environment variable).
-Not confirmed blocks are checked periodically to check if the blockchain blockHash for that number changed before it reaches the desired number of confirmations, if that's the case, all blocks from that block and the transactions related are deleted and indexing is restarted to the last confirmed block.
+Every block is marked as `not confirmed` during indexing unless it has some depth (configured via `ETH_REORG_BLOCKS` environment variable).
+Not confirmed blocks are checked periodically to check if the blockchain `blockHash` for that number changed before it reaches the desired number of confirmations, if that's the case, all blocks from that block and the transactions related are deleted and indexing is restarted to the last confirmed block.

+**Note:** No offchain signatures, transactions or messages are lost on this process.
+Only onchain data is removed.

 ## Offchain Transaction Signatures
-The transaction service can collect offchain transaction signatures, allowing the owners to share their signatures to reach the required threshold before executing a transaction and spending less gas than onchain approvals.
+Safe Transaction Service can collect offchain transaction signatures, allowing the owners to share their signatures to reach the required threshold before executing a transaction and spending less gas than onchain approvals.

 The following endpoints let us propose a transaction and collect every confirmation (offchain signatures):